This backwards backpack befuddles pickpockets and carries all the gear and gadgets you need.

 Scared of wandering around a big city with a backpack on, because an unscrupulous thief could unzip a pocket and steal your phone?
 If so, the RiutBag backpack could be for you, because it completely reverses the basic backpack design.
 Riut placed all the pockets and zippers up against your back, so that the openings are never exposed to the masses behind you.

-The R15 has 15-liters of storage space.
-It’s made from a tough and stiff material, with a plastic covered base, so that you can put the RiutBag down on a wet or damp surface, without worrying that moisture will start soaking through to the items inside.
+RiutBags are made from a tough and stiff material, with a plastic covered base, so that you can put them down on a wet or damp surface, without worrying that moisture will start soaking through to the items inside.
 On the front, there’s the company logo and not much else.
 The sturdy handle on the top is well padded and sensibly stretches from one side of the bag to the other, so that it‘s less likely to become annoying when the bag’s heavy.

 Inside the pack itself, there’s a massive amount of space.

-The RiutBag is comfortable worn over one shoulder or both, and can be secured in place with a plastic clip around the chest if you feel the need.
 Adjusting the straps reveals the lengthy strap excess that usually flaps around in the wind can be neatly rolled up and held in place by a piece of elastic.
-It’s a great idea, but it doesn’t really work.
+It’s a great idea, but on the R15 it doesn’t really work.
 The elastic has too much stretch to keep a mid-size roll of excess strap together, and not enough to double over.
-It’s a shame the company didn’t work out this kink.
+It’s a shame the company didn’t work out this kink here, but it’s cured on the new R10 bags.

 Cavernous, but expensive

 It is a huge 15-liter backpack, so let’s start filling it up.
 There’s space for a 15-inch laptop in a rear pocket, which has two elastic straps to keep in from falling out.
-I carry an 11-inch MacBook Air when I’m out and about, and it fit perfectly.
 In front is another pocket made for carrying A4 documents, and a full-size iPad slotted in nicely as well, while an iPad Mini disappeared inside it.
 The zip pocket is thickly padded, and good for storing cables.

 Inside the pack itself, there’s a massive amount of space, and I could pack a change of clothes for a weekend away inside the bag without any problems, along with a small selection of toiletries.
 There are two mesh zip pockets as well, two more hidden zipped pockets in the straps, and another just above the main compartment.
 It’s hard to imagine running out of space under normal circumstances.